 This is a differentiated activity with two levels: adding using a hundreds chart with hints and adding with a hundreds chart without hints.
 Please note all the problems are the same, only the presentation is different.

 difference into one of two different categories

-Comparing numbers with <, >, or =.
+Comparing numbers with <, >, or =

 is the only center without differentiation.

-the first center students match the collection of coins to the amount.
+In the first center students match the collection of coins to the amount.

 Mandy Gregory is a 2007 and 2012 Teacher of the Year.
-She has taught 4th, 3rd, and 2nd grade in both the general education and inclusion setting.
-She is the owner and creator of the Teaching Tips website (www.mandygregory.com) and has over 10 years of experience.
+She has taught 4th, 3rd, and 2nd grade in both the general education and inclusion settings.
+She is the owner and creator of Mandy’s Tips for Teachers website (www.mandystipsforteachers.com) and has over 10 years of teaching experience.
 She is married with two beautiful children.